Skip to main content

 You can use both smart and custom variables in links as well.

-To send a personalized link to your recipient, simply add the variable directly in the URL, for example mycompany.com/offer?user={{email}}.
-If there is a field that matches the name of the variable in your recipient's contact information, the variable will be filled in automatically with the recipient's Mixmax contact information.
+To send a personalized link to your recipient, simply add the variable directly to the URL β€”for example, mycompany.com/offer?user={{email}}.
+If a field matches the variable name in your recipient's contact information, the variable will be automatically filled in with the recipient's Mixmax contact information.

 If Mixmax can't find a matching field for the variable in the recipient's contact details, you can manually resolve the variable like any other custom variable.

-Variables in Meeting Templates
+Variables in Calendars

 • Title